 - Use solder wick to remove excess solder.

 Again, it doesn't need to be pretty.
 It just needs to work.
 Take a close look and fix any bridges or pins that are not connected.

 Take a deep breath.
 The hard part is over.
 Time to solder the battery holder in place.

-- Place a solder blog on one pad.
+- Place a solder blob on one pad.

-- Place the holder, carefully to note the opening points in the correct orientation.
+- Place the holder, careful to note the opening points in the correct orientation.